Fancade-Club/club/README.md

 ## Hosting

-The Fancade Club uses [Netlify](https://netlify.com) and [Neon](https://neon.tech) to provide its services for free.
+The Dittocade uses [Netlify](https://netlify.com) and [Neon](https://neon.tech) to provide its services for free.
 For setting up these or other providers, see [Astro adapters](https://docs.astro.build/en/guides/server-side-rendering/) and [Drizzle setup](https://orm.drizzle.team/docs/get-started).

 ## Disclaimer

 We are not affiliated with Fancade.
-See [our disclaimer](https://fancade.club/disclaimer).
-For inquiries please [contact us](https://fancade.club/contact).
+See [our disclaimer](https://ditto.cade.party/disclaimer).
+For inquiries please [contact us](https://ditto.cade.party/contact).